oprypin/crsfml/docs/tutorials/network/socket.md

 ## Blocking on a group of sockets

 Blocking on a single socket can quickly become annoying, because you will most likely have to handle more than one client.
 You most likely don't want socket A to block your program while socket B has received something that could be processed.
 What you would like is to block on multiple sockets at once, i.e. waiting until *any of them* has received something.
-This is possible with socket selectors, represented by the [SocketSelector]({{book.api}}/SocketSelector.html) class.
+This is possible with socket selectors, represented by the [SF::SocketSelector][] class.

-A selector can monitor all types of sockets: [TcpSocket]({{book.api}}/TcpSocket.html), [UdpSocket]({{book.api}}/UdpSocket.html), and [TcpListener]({{book.api}}/TcpListener.html).
+A selector can monitor all types of sockets: [SF::TcpSocket][], [SF::UdpSocket][], and [SF::TcpListener][].
 To add a socket to a selector, use its `add` method:

 ```crystal
 socket = SF::TcpSocket.new